joashc/csharp-probability-monad/README.md

 combined.SmcMultiple(1000, 100).Sample();
 ```

 In this example, we're sampling from two independent distributions.
-Even though they're independent, inference algorithm will still wait until sampling from `smc` is complete before beginning to sample from `imp`.
+Even though they're independent, inference algorithms will still wait until sampling from `smc` is complete before beginning to sample from `imp`.

 We can solve this by marking certain distributions as independent, and then running them in parallel: